 When your health care provider asks you: “When was your last period?”
 The answer is the date of the first day of your last period (not the day it ended).
 Ex.= February 2nd.

 To figure out how long your cycle is, start at cycle day 1 of your last menstrual cycle and begin counting (Cycle day 1,2,3,4 and so forth).
 The length= the last cycle day before you started bleeding again.
-For example - According to the January and February calendars, the cycle length would be 28 days, meaning your period comes on average, every 28 days.
-But keep in mind that your cycle may vary in length.
+For example – According to the January and February calendars, the cycle length would be 28 days, meaning your period comes on average, every 28 days.
+However, keep in mind that your cycle may vary in length.